aypan17/aypan17.github.io/_pages/about.md

 See [here](https://drive.google.com/file/d/17jkbEmK-c69u8qqnYDzJNbo917Qwn6gg/view?usp=sharing) for my CV.

 ### Interests
-I'm broadly interested in machine learning for social good and AI alignment.
-In want to understand the impact of algorithms on society
+I'm interested in machine learning for social good; my goal is to design algorithms that are better aligned with human intent.
+I like working at the intersection of machine learning, statistics, and applied math, especially problems with immediate real-world consequences.

-I enjoy thinking about real-world and mathematical structure (particularly graphs).
-I like exploring how structure manifests in a problem, and how to leverage structure to improve model design.

 ### Research
 I've been fortunate to work on interesting projects with awesome people: